 Tax Loss Harvesting+

 Betterment’s new “Tax Loss Harvesting+” program works to offset taxes on both gains and income.
 At no additional cost, this improved program runs throughout the day and can reduce your tax burden more than other automated tax loss harvesting tools.
 According to Betterment, taking advantage of this perk can save the average investor as much as $3,000 per year.

 Customer service: In addition to the perks mentioned, something else gave Betterment an edge: Betterment provides excellent customer service.

 Goal setting: Betterment’s goal planning option helps people customize their accounts to reach four primary types of investing goals: retirement, safety net, wealth building, and major purchase.

 RetireGuide: Another huge perk Betterment offers is their RetireGuide, a series of online surveys that help you determine whether you’ll be able to achieve your long-term financial goals.

 Betterment’s Online Interface

-Now that I’ve signed up, I’m finding that I really like the way the Betterment website functions.
-On my account homepage, I can see a snapshot of my current holdings and investment strategy, the average performance of my portfolio, detailed analysis of retirement goals and targets, and more:
+On the account homepage, you can see a snapshot of your current holdings and investment strategy, the average performance of your portfolio, detailed analysis of retirement goals and targets, and more.

-On my “Portfolio” page, I can see greater details in terms of my investment allocations, earnings, and overall strategy.
-I can also adjust my target allocation here, and take advantage of planning tools that keep my investing goals on track.
+On your “Portfolio” page, you can see greater details in terms of your investment allocations, earnings, and overall strategy.
+You can also adjust your target allocation here, and take advantage of planning tools that keep your investing goals on track.

-Another bonus: The Betterment app for iPhone and Android makes it possible for me to set and manage automatic deposits directly from my mobile phone.
-Since I work remotely and travel often for work, this perk will allow me to stay in touch with my investments no matter where I am.
+Another bonus: The Betterment app for iPhone and Android makes it possible for to set and manage automatic deposits directly from your mobile phone.